jwalk99star/fs-journal/journal/04/questions.md

 11. What is a 400 error?

   > Page not found.
-A front end problem.
+"Usually a 'front end' problem.